Program TypeProject Assistance

 - Category B – Market and Audience Development or Touring Opportunity

-As a result of the COVID-19 pandemic, we are placing a temporary blackout period on new applications for activities that involve travel and/or in-person gatherings taking place between March 26 and June 30.
+As a result of the COVID-19 pandemic, we are placing a temporary blackout period on new applications for activities that involve out-of-province travel and/or in-person gatherings of over 50 taking place between March 26 and September 30.
 This date could be adjusted if the current provincial and federal orders and directives in place are extended.

 We have opened the August 1 intake early to allow those were planning to apply to the April deadline an opportunity to apply as soon as possible for initiatives that are achievable within the current travel and in-person gathering restrictions.
 If you have already submitted an application for the April deadline and need to revise it, please contact your program officer who can revert the application back to you for editing.

 In response to these extraordinary circumstances, the jury for the August intake will consider proposals that support activities that start anytime after the date the application is submitted to the online system (rather than the program deadline).